Hello, millennials! In this digital age, more and more of us will learn in the future from robots.

 Sometimes, the books we read determine who we are and what become of us, but mostly, in reality, books make no impact if there is nothing from within.

 The note, here, is that nothing would’ve appeared different about the millennial age suppose there were no pace-setters.
 The fact is, it will be hard to make it in this generation for an old mind.
 We should aim to have more educated millennials in the future.

 3. It’s time for MOOC

 There’s no doubt whatsoever in the effectiveness of online education.
 In fact, the most amazing pride of e-learning is how it has become the newest bride of classic universities.
-To mention but a few, edX is an online learning platform owned by MIT and Harvard University.
+To mention but a few, edX is an online education platform owned by MIT and Harvard University.
 It’s one of the largest providers of MOOC that’s worth the trust.
-There are hundreds of similar platforms such as Coursera (the most popular provider of MOOC), Khan Academy and MIT Open Courseware.
+There are hundreds of similar platforms such as Coursera (the most popular provider of MOOC), Khan Academy, and MIT Open Courseware.